 Having annual fecal exams done at your vet's office is the best way to keep your pet and your family safe from intestinal parasites.
-Annual fecal exams give your Tennessee vet an opportunity to check for intestinal parasites before more conditions develop.
+Annual fecal exams give your Nashville vet an opportunity to check for intestinal parasites before more conditions develop.

 What is a fecal exam?